Rouselos/responsive-content/README.md

 The approach meets these critical criteria:

-* **Single URLs** : a webpage should have an identical URL whetever device it is viewed on (though the page's components may have device-contingent URLs.)
+* **Single URLs** : a webpage should have an identical URL whatever device it is viewed on (though the page's components may have device-contingent URLs.)

 * **Cache Friendliness** : since baseline cacheing arrangements use the URL of a document as its unique key, there should be no reliance on any other parameters; the approach must thus avoid User Agent detection or cookies.

-* **Perfomance Orientation** : devices with lower bandwidth should be the beneficiaries of all performance tradeoffs inherent in the approach.
+* **Performance Orientation** : devices with lower bandwidths should be the beneficiaries of all performance trade offs inherent in the approach.

 ### Client Side

-Call it on a jQuery selector wrapper that returns a single content-container element.
+Load the file `jquery.responsive-content.js` in a &lt;script&gt; tag, then call the `responsiveContent()` function on a jQuery selector wrapper that returns the (single) content-container element:

 ```javascript
 $('#myContainer').responsiveContent({